slamora/brackets-wiki/Language-Support.md

 ### Module language/CSSUtils

 * Method `findMatchingRules` to find CSS rules matching a selector.
 Searches an HTML document via language/HTMLUtils if it is the current full editor's document.
 Also searches CSS files as indexed by project/FileIndexManager in the css index, therefore currently indirectly **uses file extensions**
+* Method `extractAllSelectors` extracts CSS selectors from a string.
+Internally uses CodeMirror's css mode as a parser, but that could be swapped out.
+* Method `findSelectorAtDocumentPos` to find the selector(s) of a CSS block, directly **uses tokens provided by CodeMirror**

 ### Module project/FileIndexManager